Farmington Hills Criminal Defense

 47th District Court Criminal Defense Lawyer — Farmington Hills, Michigan

-What Should You Do If Charged in 47th District Court?
+What To Do If You Are Charged in the 47th District Court

 • Assault and battery